 Garfield County Libraries is a progressive organization that fosters a culture of open communication, trust, shared learning, and independent quest for knowledge.
 At Garfield County Libraries it is the responsibility of our leaders to build and sustain staff morale, promote work-life balance, and empower our staff.
-We are nimble and we welcome and expect, new ideas and challenges to the status quo.
+We are nimble and we not only welcome, we expect, new ideas and challenges to the status quo.
 We embrace failure as part of the formula for growth.
 Successful Branch Managers here are those who push themselves and their staff out of their comfort zones; actively participate in the growth of their branch as well as the District; are quick to adapt to change; and effectively communicate to all levels of the District.
 Garfield County Libraries is a place for innovation and collaboration.
 We work in a fast paced, strategic environment with a lot on our plates at all times.

 If you are looking to make a big impact, to be a part of a highly talented team of individuals who work collectively toward being a trusted and valued resource to everyone in our communities, we want to talk to you!
 Learn more about this position by reading the full job description here.